MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages: The Datasets

 The second parallel corpus is developed from a set of FAQ booklets released by the Competition Commission of India (CCI).
 These FAQ booklets are based on {\bf The Competition Act, 2002} statute that provides the legal framework to deal with competition issues in India.
 The FAQs are written in English and 4 Indian languages -- Bengali, Hindi, Marathi, and Tamil.
 Each FAQ booklet contains 184 QA pairs.
 Each FAQ booklet has been manually translated by CCI officials and can be treated as expert translation, which makes this a reliable source for authentic multilingual parallel data.

-We downloaded the FAQ booklets (PDF documents) corresponding to each language from the CCI website\footnote{\url{https://www.cci.gov.in/advocacy/publications/advocacy-booklets}}.
-These documents are not machine readable; hence we used OCR to extract the text (as was done by~\citet{ramesh2021samanantar}).
+The FAQ booklets (PDF documents) corresponding to each language were downloaded from the CCI website\footnote{\url{https://www.cci.gov.in/advocacy/publications/advocacy-booklets}}.
+These documents are not machine readable; hence, the text was extracted using OCR (as done by~\citet{ramesh2021samanantar}).
 We tried out two OCR systems - Tesseract\footnote{\url{https://github.com/tesseract-ocr/tesseract}} and Google Vision API\footnote{\url{https://cloud.google.com/vision/docs/samples/vision-document-text-tutorial}}.
 Both OCR systems support English and all 9 Indian languages considered in this work.
 An internal evaluation (details in Appendix, Section~\ref{OCR Details}) showed that the Google Vision had better text detection accuracy than Tesseract.
-Hence we decided to use Google Vision.
+Hence, we decided to use Google Vision.

-After applying OCR to the PDF documents, we obtain a single text file that we annotate to separate and align the text units.
-For all QA pairs, their translations had the same question number in all the documents, and we used this information to align the QA pairs.
+After applying OCR to the PDF documents, a single text file is obtained, which is annotated to separate and align the text units.
+For all QA pairs, the translations had the same question number in all the documents, and this information was used to align the QA pairs.
 Note that, as in {\IPdataset}, we do \textit{not} split the questions and answers into sentences for the same reasons as discussed above.

 The number of parallel text pairs for various language-pairs in the \CCIdataset{} dataset are given in the Table~\ref{tab:MILPaC-IP-CCI-Counts} (blue italicized entries in lower triangular part).
 As stated earlier, each FAQ booklet contains 184 QA pairs.
 The answers for 3 QA pairs are given in tables; for these, we did not include the answers and considered only the questions, because of difficulties in accurate OCR of tables.
 Hence, for each language-pair, we have $184 \times 2 - 3 = 365$ text pairs, as stated in Table~\ref{tab:MILPaC-IP-CCI-Counts}.
 Some example text pairs are given in Figure~\ref{fig:MILPaC-CCI-FAQ-Samples}.